pfontana96/WebGL-Museum/README.md

 ## Preview

-To open the museum just open index.html in your browser

 ![](preview.gif)

 ## Control
-Arrow Keys and w/s (up and down)
+To play with the museum you should open index.html in your browser Arrow Keys and w/s (up and down)